securityhigh/netbuster-cli/README.md

 It works on the basis of ARP spoofing, done without the use of third-party programs.

+The program cannot be detected by **arpwatch** and similar software that controls the change of the ATP table on the GATEWAY side.

 #### Install
 ```
 > git clone https://github.com/eBind/localNetworkDown